Haggling isn't just reserved for fly-swarmed

 Big savings are available on phones, mobiles, TV, broadband, car insurance and more, as well as at high street retailers.

-In mature industries companies grow by tempting customers from other firms, not by grabbing customers new to that market (eg, almost everyone has a mobile).
+In mature industries, companies grow by tempting customers from other firms, not by grabbing customers new to that market (for example, almost everyone has a mobile).
 Retaining custom is key.
 If your firm won't offer a hot deal:

 Tell it you'll leave and switch unless it gives you a better deal.